iffy/generalconference/data/eng/1981-10/001-faith-the-essence-of-true-religion/text.md

-# Faith: The Essence of True Religion
+# Faith:The Essence of True Religion

 I suppose there has never been a more generous outpouring of love than that expressed in behalf of President Kimball, our prophet.
 Unitedly as a people